 - family history, if your parents have or had arthritis, especially in the hands, you are more likely to develop it.

-Whilst there is no cure for osteoarthritis, the good news is that there are many treatments available to manage the symptoms from osteoarthritis and there is a lot you can do yourself to reduce the pain, improve your movement and function and improve the quality of your life.
+Whilst there is no cure for osteoarthritis, the good news is that there are many treatments available to manage the symptoms from osteoarthritis.

 A physiotherapist has extensive knowledge regarding musculoskeletal injuries and diseases and for this reason and excellent choice of healthcare provider to assist you manage your osteoarthritis.

-Learning about your arthritis as well as the symptoms, including pain, plays an important role in managing the disease.
-Many people with arthritis say that learning about their arthritis and what they can do about it gives them back a feeling of control over their lives and their health.
+Many people with osteoarthritis say that learning about their arthritis and what they can do about it gives them back a feeling of control over their lives and their health.

 Each of the following types of exercises plays a role in maintaining and improving the ability to move and function: